brandlewco/jesserieser-hugo-cc/content/collections/amtrak-southwest-chief.md

 _schema: default
 seo:
   meta_description:
-  meta_title: 'Amtrak The National: On The Southwest Chief'
+  meta_title: "Amtrak The National: On The Southwest Chief"
 title: Amtrak
 collection_meta: The National
 collection_meta_2: On The Southwest Chief